daniel-turner/topic_discussion/README.md

 $ cars.push("Mini"); // adds the string "Mini" at the end of the array
 $ cars.pop(); // removes the last item of the array
 ```
-It may seem simple, but arrays are extremely useful and ubiquitous!

 ###Objects